 - ITC calculation: Extremely important:

-It is crucial for SME’s to understand everything there is to know about input tax credit.
+It is crucial for SME’s to understand everything there is to know about the input tax credit.
 This will help them manage their working capital and reduce costs significantly.
-SMEs must understand all legislations surrounding ITC as this ultimately will determine the cost of compliance to the enterprise.
+SMEs must understand all legislation surrounding ITC as this ultimately will determine the cost of compliance to the enterprise.
 Under GST, ITC can be claimed on many expenses and one must be aware of these advantages in order to harness them for the business.
-These expenses include expenses incurred on “furthering of business”, marketing expenses etc. When one can claim ITC on these expenses it significantly reduces operational costs, thus increasing margins.
+These expenses include expenses incurred on “furthering of business”, marketing expenses, etc. When one can claim ITC on these expenses it significantly reduces operational costs, thus increasing margins.
 Also, since ITC largely impacts working capital, compliance in this area is very important.

 - Invoices and transaction details should be kept safely: